ellenvoegtli/simcity/README.md

   + When adding Persons though the "Create" panel on the CityGui, they also will have an occupation and will prioritize that over their hunger.
   + We do not have waiter breaks implemented to where they can leave the restaurant and do other things.
   + Occasionally in our restaurant animation windows, our waiters seem to get stuck when they go to pick up another customer.
 We couldn't find any debugging issues with the thread being locked, and sometimes the animation would pick up again, indicating it wasn't actually a semaphore issue but an animation issue.
+  + Some restaurants have yet to implement shared data waiters.